Jimmy Page: Relationships

-During the 1960s Page was with American recording artist Jackie DeShannon, who is cited as a possible inspiration for the Page composition "Tangerine".
+During the 1960s Page was with American recording artist Jackie DeShannon, who is cited as a possible inspiration for his composition "Tangerine".

 French model Charlotte Martin was Page's partner from 1970 to about 1982 or 1983.
 Page called her "My Lady" and together they had a daughter, Scarlet Page (born in 1971), who is a photographer.

 While touring with Led Zeppelin, Page's view on groupies was described as "the younger, the better", according to tour manager Richard Cole.
-For example, Page had a well-documented, one-year-long relationship with "baby groupie" Lori Mattix (also known as Lori Maddox), beginning when she was 14 or 15 and while he was 28.
+For example, Page had a well-documented, one-year relationship with Lori Mattix (also known as Lori Maddox), beginning when she was 14 or 15 and when he was 28.

 From 1986 to 1995, Page was married to Patricia Ecker, a model and waitress.
 They have a son, James Patrick Page (born April 1988).
 Page later married Jimena Gómez-Paratcha, whom he met in Brazil on the No Quarter tour.
-He adopted her oldest daughter Jana (born 1994) and they have two children together: Zofia Jade (born 1997) and Ashen Josan (born 1999).
+Page adopted her oldest daughter Jana (born 1994), and they have two children together: Zofia Jade (born 1997), an environmental campaigner, and Ashen Josan (born 1999).
 Page and Gómez-Paratcha divorced in 2008.

-Page began a relationship with actress and poet Scarlett Sabet, forty-five years his junior, in August 2014.
+Page began a relationship with actress and poet Scarlett Sabet in August 2014.